Bazuix/LibraryProject/README.md

 A console-based library management system in C# using object-oriented programming principles.
 The system supports user login with role-based access (Admin, Manager, Client), dynamic book management (adding, moving, filtering).

+This is a school project so bare with me

 ---

 ## 🚀 Features